Design properties

 3. Unsupported properties

-We currently don’t support all design properties available in Figma.
-If you encounter display issues, please use the in-app bug report form or reach out via email or community.
+deckd does not currently support all Figma design properties.
+If you notice display issues, use the in-app bug report form or reach out via email or community.

-Get a full overview of Figma’s design properties here: Layer properties and text properties.
+For a full overview of Figma’s design properties, check out Layer properties and text properties and text properties.